slowprog/syncthing-docker/README.md

 ## Syncthing Docker Compose

-Compose-config to run the [Syncthing](https://syncthing.net/) and synchronize folders with Docker volume.
+Compose config to run the [Syncthing](https://syncthing.net/) and synchronize folders with Docker volume.

 ### Quick Start